 Street theatre

-HSI/India, together with Bihar’s Animal Husbandry Department, People for Animals and local organization Jag Jagran Sansthan, conducted a series of colourful street theatre performances to promote the bloodless Gadhimai message.
+In advance of the 2019 festival, HSI/India, together with Bihar’s Animal Husbandry Department, People for Animals and local organisation Jag Jagran Sansthan, conducted a series of colourful street theatre performances to promote the bloodless Gadhimai message.
 Our street theatre focused on the key districts of Bihar, via which the majority of devotees travel to Nepal for the festival.
-In addition to street theatre to reach remote and largely illiterate communities, HSI/India also conducted radio and online advertisements and billboards to raise public awareness in multiple languages and dialects.
+In addition to street theatre to reach remote and largely illiterate communities, HSI/India also conducted sensitization workshops for law enforcement agencies, radio and online advertisements and billboards to raise public awareness in multiple languages and dialects.

 Campaigning against Gadhimai sacrifice